 Why are Documents left out in the cold?

-Our documents allow us research, make decisions, and move work forward.
-We can’t do that through just chat rooms, email and conversations.
+Our documents allow us to research, make decisions, and move work forward.
+We can’t do that through just chat rooms, email, and conversations.

 You often create business documents to close a deal, move the business forward, update or inform an important client, share research, distribute important reports, or onboard clients/employees.